Q: Do you wholesale to retail outlets, galleries or cafes?

 Q: May I place a direct order?

 A: Yes.
-Ability to meet orders depends on current workload but we can give you a sense of time frame once contact has been made.
+My ability to meet orders does depend on current workload but I can give you a sense of time frame once contact has been made.
 Please be aware nothing happens quickly when it comes to ceramics made by hand.
-Send an inquiry through our message form and we will email a 'direct order' price list for your consideration.
+Send an inquiry via the custom orders page under SHOP to receive a direct ordering catalogue.

 Q: Do you post internationally?

-Q: Can I collect my purchases from your store?
+Q: Can I collect my purchases from your studio?

 A: Direct orders can be collected by appointment.
 Online sales are not available for collection from the studio.